sgjava/ubuntu-mini/README.md

     * `chmod a+x *.sh`
 2. Create image file and switch to chroot
     * `sudo ./image.sh`
-3. Install minimal Ubuntu
+3. Install minimal Ubuntu (this script requires user interaction)
-    * Once image.sh has completed (wait for script to finish) you should see two Files windows open (boot and target)
+    * Once image.sh has completed you should see two Files windows open (boot and target)
     * Copy minimal.sh to chroot /root from a new terminal window
         * `sudo cp minimal.sh /home/<username>/ubuntu/target/root/.`
     * In chroot terminal